teradici/deploy/dev/domain-controller/README.md

 * **Administer the solution-**
   * To administer the deployment through the Cloud Access Manager GUI, https: to the public IP of the applicationGateway1 Application Gateway and login with the domain administrator credentials.
 * **Connect to the pre-created desktop VM for the domain administrator-**
   * To connect to the pre-created Agent virtual machine, point the PCoIP client to the public IP of the applicationGateway1 Application gateway and login with the domain administrator credentials.
+To download the PCoIP client visit [PCoIP Client Downloads.](http://www.teradici.com/product-finder/client-downloads)
 * **Connect to user provisioned machines-**
   * After new users have been created in the domain and machines have been provisioned for them, users can login to their PCoIP sessions by pointing the PCoIP client to the public IP of the applicationGateway1 Application gateway and login with the user credentials.
 * **Manage the domain-**